GSA-TTS/identity-handbook/_articles/appdev-deploy.md

     ./bin/ls-servers -e staging -r idp # check the load balance pool health
     ```
     - Check [NewRelic (Staging IDP)](https://rpm.newrelic.com/accounts/1376370/applications/52446986/filterable_errors#/table?top_facet=transactionUiName&barchart=barchart) for errors
+    - Manually test the app in staging:
+        - Sign in to an account
+        - Sign up for an account
+        - Test proofing (identity verification) on the new account
     - Set a timer for one hour, then check NewRelic again for errors.

 ## Production